apache/spark-website/committers.md

 <h4>Merging website pull requests</h4>

-Pull requests to the [Spark website repo](https://github.com/apache/spark-website) are merged separately from the main Spark repo.
-Unlike `apache/spark`, this repository uses `asf-site` as its default branch; there is no `master` branch.
+Pull requests to the [Spark website repo](https://github.com/apache/spark-website) are merged separately from the [main Spark repo](https://github.com/apache/spark).
+Unlike the main repo, the website uses `asf-site` as its default branch; there is no `master` branch.

-There is no merge script for the website.
-Use GitHub's "Squash and merge" button to merge PRs.
+The website repo does not use a merge script.
+Instead, use GitHub's "Squash and merge" button to merge PRs.

 ## Policy on backporting bug fixes